-The Murray River Walk is a four day, three night guided walking tour which allow you to explore the unique creek, floodplain and wetland environments of the Murray River, in the Riverland region.
+The Murray River Walk is a four day, three night guided walking tour which allow you to explore the great outdoors and the unique creek, floodplain and wetland environments of the Murray River, in the Riverland region.

 You'll see a sunrise from the famous Headings Cliffs, walk through century-old river red gum trees and enjoy a well-earned sleep on a luxury houseboat that travels each day to the walking destination.
 The 40-kilometre walking tour ends with cruising and lunching at the Wilkadene Woolshed Brewery on the banks of the Murray River.